 9. Latin American platanos

 These are crunchy with a denser center and made with a little salt, so kids love them, but they’re so much healthier than a potato chip.
-Buy them on the brown to black side (blacker is better) to make maduros, a sweet snack.
+If you want to make them sweet and not salty, buy them on the brown to black side (blacker is better) to make maduros.
 Slice ‘em and fry ‘em (lightly), and they’re ready for munching.

 These are hands down one of my kids all time favorite snacks.